purescript-react/purescript-react-basic/docs/React/Basic.md

 - `render`
   - Takes a current snapshot of the component (`Self`) and converts it to renderable `JSX`.
 - `shouldUpdate`
-  - Can be useful for occasional performance optimizations.
+  - Can be useful for performance optimizations.
 Rarely necessary.
 - `didMount`
   - The React component's `componentDidMount` lifecycle.
 Useful for initiating an action on first mount, such as fetching data from a server.
 - `didUpdate`